awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-getting-started-enable-ssh-connections.md

     In the navigation pane, choose **Policies**, and then update the permissions policy for the user or role you want to allow to start SSH connections through Session Manager\.

-    For example, add the following element to the Quickstart policy you created in [Quickstart end user policies for Session Manager](getting-started-restrict-access-quickstart.md#restrict-access-quickstart-end-user)\.\.
+    For example, add the following element to the Quickstart policy you created in [Quickstart end user policies for Session Manager](getting-started-restrict-access-quickstart.md#restrict-access-quickstart-end-user)\.
+Replace each *example resource placeholder* with your own information\.

     ```
     {